gabrielepaoletti/seismoviz/docs/source/user_guide/contributions/contribute.rst

         git checkout -b feature/your-feature-name

 4. **Make your changes**
-    - Implement your code changes, ensuring you follow the Code Style Guidelines.
+    - Implement your code changes, ensuring you follow the `Code Style Guidelines <https://seismoviz.readthedocs.io/en/latest/user_guide/contributions/contribute.html#code-style-guidelines>`_.
-    - When adding methods to main classes, only include wrapper methods decorated with @sync_metadata.
+    - When adding methods to main classes, only include wrapper methods decorated with ``@sync_metadata``.
 Internal implementation should be handled in separate modules or components.

 5. **Write tests**
     - Add unit tests to cover your new code.